| Crates.io | tskit |

 cargo tarpaulin --all-features --doc --tests --examples --exclude-files '*.c' --exclude-files '*.h' --ignore-tests -o html

-Then, point your favorite browser to tarpaulin-report.html
+Then, point your favorite browser to tarpaulin-report.html.

-code that is test-only from being part of the denominator of the coverage calculation.
+The last few flags exclude the C code and any rust code that is test-only from being part of the denominator of the coverage calculation.

 The goal here is not to have high test coverage of the C API, as it is up to the upstream project to provide that.

-can be fickle, and changing the order of some of those flags can cause the coverage run to fail.
+Note: tarpaulin can be fickle, and changing the order of some of those flags can cause the coverage run to fail.

 See here.